-"Redemption Price" means the price at which Units will be redeemed as described in the sections headed "Redemption" below.
+"Redemption Price" means the price at which Units will be redeemed as described in

 "US dollars" or "USD" means the currency of the United States of America.

 "Valuation Day" means, unless otherwise specified in the relevant Appendix, each

 Dealing Day or such other Business Day or Business Days as the may from time to time determine to calculate the Net Asset Value.